tailhook/verwalter/doc/concepts.rst

     end

-Furthermore we have a helper utilities to actually keep matching processes running.
+Furthermore, we have helper utilities to actually keep matching processes running.
 So in many simple cases scheduler may just return the number of processes it wants to run or keep running.
 In simplified form it looks like
 this: